-If you focus on the negative aspects of ageing, your fears are far more likely to come to fruition.
-Whereas if you train your mind to focus on the many, wonderful, positive aspects of ageing, your positive beliefs will become your reality instead.
+If you focus on the negative aspects of aging, your fears are far more likely to come to fruition.
+Whereas if you train your mind to focus on the many, wonderful, positive aspects of aging, your positive beliefs will become your reality instead.

 2. Emotional responses

 Always be aware of the emotional responses you link to getting older and anti-aging.
 The stronger your negative emotions about longevity and getting older, the quicker those images will reach and stay embedded in your subconscious mind.

 What is the impact of negative images on you?